 Reaction & Thoughts:

-The end of World War II not only brought peace to the world, but also caused severe changes in the American society.
+The end of World War II caused severe changes in the American society.
 The dropping of the atomic bomb on Hiroshima ended the international conflict and created a new set of fears that somehow got out of control during the 1950s.
 Communism became a real threat in the mind of many Americans, and Senator McCarthy and his witch-hunts perpetuated the idea of a possible invasion from the Soviet Union.
-The science fiction films of the ’50s thinly disguised people’s anxieties.
+Based on H. G. Wells’s 1897 novel, George Pal’s The War of the Worlds is a perfect embodiment of both the jittery Cold War culture and the sci-fi movies of the 1950s.

 This is such a beautiful-looking movie.
 Primary colors are emphasized to the nth degree (the wonderful Technicolor cinematography is by George Barnes, Jesse James and Samson and Delilah).
 Unlike most sci-fi movies of the era, the film has high production values — Pal clearly made the most of Paramount’s ample resources.
 The then-innovative visual effects won an Oscar, but now you can (literally) see the strings.
 However, there is something totally fun about seeing scale miniatures being blown up.
 And last but no least, we get to see some funky-looking Martians.